-- 2. Provide a copy of Medicare ID card(s) for both Retiree & Spouse/Domestic Partner - Return the paperwork to the District Human Resources Office no later than the last day of the month that you became eligible for Medicare to avoid incurring loss of Medicare part B premium reimbursement.
+- 4. Provide a copy of the Medicare ID card(s) for both Retiree & Spouse/Domestic Partner (to complete our master file for Medicare Crossover Program). - 5.
+Return the paperwork to the District Human Resources Office no later than the last day of the month that you became eligible for Medicare.